bveldhuyzen/bolus-sim/README.md

 #
 # Notes
 Due to inadequate specification of the bolus calculator function in the user guides of devices 5 to 10, the simulator will be released (as preliminary) for the devices that come with complete specifications in the user guide.
-For example:

-- For $DEVICE5 the term "active insulin" is a numerical value that is not fully specified in the user guide.
-It is unknown what calculations lead to this numerical value.
-For bolus suggestions including active insulin, it cannot be confirmed if this bolus suggestion is calculated as intended.

-- For $DEVICE6, $DEVICE7, $DEVICE8, a complete specification for the so called [software] is available in the user guide, but due to a misformulation in an image of a specific formula, the current specification may lead to misinterpretation due to there being more than one possible way of functioning.

-- For $DEVICE9 there are no specifications of the bolus calculations to be found in the user guide.

-- For $DEVICE10 there are no specifications of the bolus calculations to be found in the user guide.

 To be further specified.